 When Your Team Cites a Statistic, How Far Do You Trace It?

-The 125 chains in this study represent 125 editorial decisions about how far to follow a link.
+The 2,505 citations in this study represent thousands of editorial decisions about how far to follow a link.
 Before the results, a baseline: how far does your team follow them?

 The difference between options A and B is the difference between a chain that stops at layer one and a chain that reaches the ground.
 Most teams have never articulated which standard they follow, which means different writers on the same blog produce claims at different verification depths.